HarryR/postgresql-container/README.md

     vagrant up
     make psql  # Connect to PostgreSQL console

+Daily and weekly backups for the past month are kept in the `backups` directory, add a cron job to perform the backup:

+    @daily vagrant halt; make backup clean-backups; vagrant up

+Restore from the latest snapshot is possible, but is broken if you destroy the machine.

+    make restore

-To destroy the box, and all data:
+To destroy the box, and all runtime data, but will not delete backups:

     make xxx-destroy

-Requires Vagrant plugins:
+Requires Vagrant plugins and GNU Make:

     vagrant plugin install vagrant-persistent-storage